VWS4LS/vws4ls-process-service/README.md

 The service is available at:
   - http://localhost:8110
-  - A list of the available APIs is available at http://localhost:8110/swagger-ui/index.html
+  - A list of the exposed endpoints is available at http://localhost:8110/swagger-ui/index.html

 3. Sending a message to the topic `test_topic` (broker available at port 1884) automatically triggers the deployment of the operations in the configured OperationSM.
 4. Executing the Operation in the OperationSM deploys and instantiate the process in the Zeebe server